Vengeance (2011): Aftermath

 On the following episode of Raw, John Cena decided to face The Miz and R-Truth, who cost him the WWE Championship match at Vengeance, with Zack Ryder as his partner.
 However, Miz and R-Truth ambushed Ryder before the match, in which they beat Cena down.
 Later, it was announced that Miz and R-Truth would face Cena and a partner of his choosing at Survivor Series, with Cena picking The Rock.

 Due to the finish of their match at Vengeance, Mark Henry and Big Show were scheduled for another World Heavyweight Championship match at Survivor Series, with a reinforced ring being set up.

 Following this event, WWE again discontinued Vengeance, this time until 2021—during this hiatus, the brand extension returned in 2016.
 In 2021, WWE revived the PPV for their NXT brand as a TakeOver event titled Vengeance Day, the name of which was also a play on its Valentine's Day scheduling.
-The 2025 event would drop the NXT branding.
+The TakeOver series was discontinued after 2021, but Vengeance Day has continued as an annual NXT event.